jasonbot/weblog/content/uses.md

 - I am primarily a Python expert (25 years!)
 - I am primarily a [FastAPI](https://github.com/fastapi/fastapi) user, and I am better than average at doing async programming (which sucks and is bad, but it's fun to do bad things)
 - I primarily choose Postgres as my database
-- I reluctantly use Ruby at my office
 - I do most of my personal dev projects in Go
 - If you ask me to write something in C++ I will say no but I _will_ write C++ to spite you
 - I prefer Linux on the desktop to Mac on the desktop at this point